zowe/docs-site/docs/extend/extend-desktop/mvd-adding-log-ids.md

-The App framework's logger allows for messages to have IDs which can be used to find the right version of a message for foreign languages or just as a way to quickly find documentation for a message.
-It is detailed here:
+The App framework's logger allows for messages to have IDs that can be used to find the right version of a message for foreign languages or to quickly find documentation for a message.
+More information about ID messages can be found here:

 https://github.com/zowe/zlux/wiki/Logging#logger-message-substitution-using-ids